Ruoyan0103/ilearn/README.md

   - `ilearn.errors`: Implements RMSE-based error metrics for comparing potential predictions with reference data.

 - **DFT files:**
-  - `dft_files/`: Contains scripts to generate training data, and scripts to do calculations based on DFT data.
+  - `dft_files/`: Contains scripts to generate training data, and scripts to do calculations with DFT.

 - **TurboGAP files:**
   - `turbogap_files/`: Contains scripts used for calculation with TurboGAP.